amduck/Granola-to-AppleNotes/readme.md

 - **Check Granola app**: Ensure Granola desktop app is logged in
 - **Check API access**: Verify you have meeting notes in your Granola account
 - **Check console output**: Look for error messages in the terminal
+- **Try test mode**: Enable test mode in the UI to sync just a few notes first

 ### Authentication Issues